Held in cooperation with the University of Chicago Department of Computer Science

 Advisor

 In-depth involvement in areas of computer science in a research lab, University or business setting.
 Internship activities and objectives must be related to the student’s program objectives.
-Required enrollment for F-1 CPT internship.
-Advisor’s Consent Required.
+The Internship may require the student to be out of residence.

 Advisor

 Part-Time Internship is an internship that requires minimal time of engagement: no more than 20 hours per week.
 The student remains in-residence at TTIC.
-Advisor approval is required.
-It does not award credit, and does not qualify towards a degree.